The Secrets to the Best Olive Oil

 Olives just harvested at La Maliosa’s farm.

 Extra virgin olive oil can be used in just about any dish you might dream up in the kitchen, from savory to sweet.
 Picquant olive oils, like La Maliosa’s Caletra mono cultivar EVOO, are best appreciated raw and natural like in salad dressings or appetizers like pinzimonio to allow their flavors to truly shine.
-Other extra virgin olive oils, like La Maliosa’s Aurinia blend of 4 Tuscan cultivars, are more buttery and is the deliciousness comes through simply dipping fresh bread into it.
+Other extra virgin olive oils, like La Maliosa’s Aurinia blend of four Tuscan cultivars, the abruzzese Febo Extra Virgin Olive Oil, and the Il Nostro Oro from Le Marche, are more buttery and the deliciousness comes through simply dipping fresh bread into them.

 La Maliosa’s olive oils, both Caletra and Aurinia are organic extra virgin and first run cold pressed olive oils.
 They both have many awards, such as Caletra winning an extra gold medal, as best Tuscan organic extra virgin olive oil.